Skip to main content

 A single MCP message travels four legs through the gateway, and each leg is logged as its own entry sharing one correlation_id: the client’s request arriving (proxy_request_success), the gateway’s request to the server (mcp_request_success), the server’s response back (mcp_response_success), and the gateway’s response to the client (proxy_response_success).
 Filtering on the correlation_id reconstructs an entire exchange end to end.
 See Log types and the correlation model for the full set, including the error and policy-enforcement types.

 The correlation_id is also forwarded to the upstream server as the x-correlation-id header, so a single exchange can be followed across services — not just within MCP Manager’s own records.
-Today MCP Manager forwards the OpenTelemetry logs signal (not traces or metrics); full distributed traces and spanstraceId/spanId on every record, with W3C traceparent propagation into downstream services — are a near-term addition as we keep expanding the context captured in every log.
+MCP Manager forwards the OpenTelemetry logs and traces signals (not metrics): every log record carries trace_id, span_id, and traceparent columns, the gateway mints one span per proxied request (plus a child span per rule-engine evaluation) whether or not a traces collector is configured, and W3C traceparent propagates into downstream MCP servers — so a single request reconstructs as one distributed trace across client, gateway, and upstream.
+See Export to SIEM.

 Attribution and non-repudiation